Martone: French domination (1806–1815)

-At the beginning of the French occupation, with an edict by Joseph Napoleone Bonaparte dated 2 August 1806, the feudal system was abolished, after which the territory was subdivided into 13 provinces, and each one into districts and municipalities.
+At the beginning of the French occupation, with an edict by Joseph Napoleone Bonaparte dated 2 August 1806, the feudal system was abolished, after which the territory was subdivided into 13 provinces, each one into districts and municipalities.

-Return of the Bourbons (1815)
+Return and End of Bourbon rule (1815 - 1861)

-In 1815 following the downfall of Joachim Murat, Bourbon rule was re-established.
-They maintained, in general lines, the stable administrative structure of the Drench, and Gerace was confirmed as the capital of the district.
-The profound civil and social transformation of the brief innovative French period had prepared an atmosphere not altogether ready to accept the Bourbons' absolutism, from which was to follow the beginning of the 1847 insurrection, which in the District of Gerace had a quick and unfortunate conclusion in the execution of the Five Martyrs in the Piana di Gerace who had fought for liberty.
-For as much as Vittorio Visalli writes in Lotta e Martirio del popolo Calabrese ('Fight and martyrdom of the Calabrese people') – Ruffo and Pier Domenico Mazzone, two of the Five Martyrs of Gerace, in their flight in order to avoid being caught, sought refuge in the territory of Martone, in one of Mazzone's properties, but soon departed as they realized that both the local and S. Giovanni's di Gerace's Civic Guards were searching for them.
+In 1815, following the downfall of Joachim Murat, Bourbon rule was re-established.
+They maintained, in general lines, the stable administrative structure of the French, and Gerace was confirmed as the capital of the district.
+The profound civil and social transformation of the brief innovative French period had prepared an atmosphere not altogether ready to accept the Bourbons' absolutism, which was to follow the beginning of the 1847 insurrection and, in the District of Gerace, had a quick and unfortunate conclusion with the execution of the Five Martyrs in the Piana di Gerace, who had fought for liberty, as Vittorio Visalli writes in Lotta e Martirio del popolo Calabrese ('Fight and martyrdom of the Calabrese people').
+Ruffo and Pier Domenico Mazzone, two of the Five Martyrs of Gerace, in their flight in order to avoid being caught, sought refuge in the territory of Martone, in one of Mazzone's properties, but soon departed as they realized that both the local and S. Giovanni's di Gerace's Civic Guards were searching for them.

-End of Bourbon rule (1860–1861)

-The Bourbons' rule ended with the arrival of Garibaldi's troupes which were welcomed with jubilation in the whole of the South of the Peninsula.
-The pro-Bourbons were trembling with fear displaying the tricolour cockade and Italian-styled-beards.
+The Bourbons' rule ended with the arrival of Garibaldi's troops, which were welcomed with jubilation in the whole of the South of the Peninsula.
+The pro-Bourbons were trembling with fear, displaying the tricolour cockade and Italian-style beards.
 Many citizens of Martone formed part of Giuseppe Garibaldi's army.

-30 August 1860: Thanksgiving festivity in honour of Saint George
+Festivity in honor of Saint George

-Every year on 30 August it is customary to celebrate in honour of Saint George a feast of thanksgiving for having miraculously averted the incumbent danger of General Lamarmora's artillery.
-On 1 July 1860, a gang of young men from Gioiosa led by a Sicilian attempted in the heart of the night to abduct some young girls from Martone.
-The people were not indifferent to such a deed and responded with weapons.
-But the Sicilian adventurer, having distinguished himself for valour and courage in the ranks of General Lamarmora's army, found the opportune moment to ask for the general's help and demanded the total destruction of Martone.
-All was to take place as planned, but on the dawn of 30 August the decree was revoked and the town was saved.
-The inhabitants of Martone, pious and devoted, attributed their freedom from that nightmare to the divine intercession of Saint George.
-Up to today 30 August is regarded as the day of the miracle.
+Every year, on 30 August, it is customary to celebrate in honor of Saint George, a feast of thanksgiving for having miraculously averted the danger of General Lamarmora's artillery.
+On the night of 1 July 1860, a group of men from Gioiosa, led by a Sicilian adventurer, attempted to abduct young girls from Martone.
+The people of Martone responded with an armed attack.
+But the Sicilian adventurer, having distinguished himself for valor and courage in the ranks of General Lamarmora's army, found the opportune moment to ask for the general's help and demanded the destruction of Martone.
+The Sicilians' demand was heard and was planned to be executed, but on the dawn of 30 August, the decree was revoked, and the town was spared.
+The inhabitants of Martone attributed their freedom to the divine intercession of Saint George.
+Today, 30 August, is regarded as the day of the miracle.